-- The specification is divided into 4 separate units. - The 4 units are listening, speaking, reading and writing which are each worth 25%. - Homework is set frequently and regularly involves learning vocabulary and verbs which is very important for success at GCSE.
+- The specification is divided into 4 separate units. - The 4 units are listening, speaking, reading and writing which are each worth 25%. - Homework is set frequently and regularly involves learning vocabulary and grammatical structures which are very important for success at GCSE.

-- All testing will take place at the end of form 5. - You will sit reading, writing and listening examinations at either higher or foundation level.
-The vast majority of girls will be entered at higher level in order to obtain a high grade. - The Oral will last 7-12 minutes and will include 2 role-plays and a conversation on 2 topics.
+- All testing will take place at the end of Form 5. - You will sit reading, writing and listening examinations at either Higher or Foundation tier.
+The vast majority of girls will be entered at Higher tier in order to obtain a high grade. - The Oral will last 7-12 minutes and will include 2 role-plays and a conversation on 2 topics.

-Speaking a Modern Language can increase opportunities in a number of careers such as Law, Accountancy, Banking, Marketing, Sales, Journalism, the Media, Tourism, PR, the Service Industry etc. Please speak to Mrs Eakin or your language teachers if you have any questions.
-More information is also available at www.ccea.org.uk/qualifications/revision.
+Speaking a Modern Language can increase opportunities in a number of careers such as Law, Accountancy, Banking, Marketing, Sales, Journalism, the Media, Tourism, PR, the Service Industry etc. Please speak to the HOD or your language teachers if you have any questions.
+More information is also available at www.ccea.org.uk